PricingBlogLog in

 Revision control matters to a CM for one reason: if they cut v1 when you meant to send v2, the parts will be wrong.
 If it was your fault for sending the wrong file, you will still be upset.
 And the manufacturer knows it.

 A manufacturer's job is to build exactly what you give them.
 Your job is to give them something unambiguous: "bracket-001 rev B," not whatever was last saved to your desktop.
+That's also where eBOM and mBOM start to diverge — the version you designed against and the version your CM is actually building from are not always the same document.

 When your BOM references custom parts, every one of those parts needs a clear revision.
 Off-the-shelf components carry their own manufacturer part numbers; that versioning is handled for you.
 Anything custom is entirely on you.